 There are numerous unanswered questions about what happened to cause the crisis: Was it accidental or intentional?
 Is there a risk to other current operations?
 Several different government agencies will be examining every detail of your operations to determine the reason behind the incident that caused the crisis.
 Additionally, other companies who may be involved in the incident will activate their own investigation teams.
 Those teams may have government standing and significantly more experience than the directly affected company.
 (This is particularly true in an aviation disaster where the aircraft and engine manufacturers have extensive experience in investigations.)

 This is a job for your company investigation team.
 Like other areas, success here started before an incident ever occurred.
 The first step begins with drafting an organisational chart that identifies the human performance and technical aspects that may be involved in an incident.
-Many industries today already have fairly well defined investigation manuals, including sections on what areas an investigation will look at and what.
+Many industries today already have fairly well defined investigation manuals, including sections on what areas an investigation will look at.
 Various subject matter expert teams should also be organised and part of the process.

-The second step is to draft a written plan, which includes equipment lists to support specific functions; checklists for each team member; and confidentiality requirements and agreements that every person on team should agree to and sign.
+The second step is to draft a written plan, which includes equipment lists to support specific functions; checklists for each team member, and confidentiality requirements and agreements that every person on team should agree to and sign.

 The third step is selecting suitable people who are willing and have the skills to be part of the team.
 Team selection should look at those who can travel, work well with others, and meet any of the physical demands of specific tasks, such as working in remote or dangerous areas.
-These people should be trained, have personal protective equipment, and be ready to deploy or begin working immediately following notification of a incident.
+These people should be trained, have personal protective equipment, and be ready to deploy or begin working immediately following notification of an incident.

 Beyond the practical aspect of conducting or participating in an incident investigation, an investigation team or technically qualified staff should also be available for briefing families.
 Typically, they would not talk about the specific investigation, but instead provide an overview of the investigation process and technical overview of anything involved in an incident, such as the aircraft, vessel, or building affected.